tloriato/dproject/README.md

-This project is still very very early on.
+This project is moving to another plataform.
+If everything goes right, you won't heard about it here anymore.
 You may catch up here on Github or sending a message to **/u/sn0wr4in**
 # D-Project

 **D-Project** is a Digimon Project built with **RPG Maker XP &amp; Pokemon Essentials**.
 It aims to deliver an unique experience for the Digimon Community.
 Since long fans have been waiting a good game that captures the abundance of the Digimon's World from Bandai.
 It's my opinion that they have failed over these past years.
 Sure enough, a lot of projects similar to this one have been started on the internet, but I'm hoping to make things different this time.